MichaelPKennedy/HKMachineLearning/README.md

-# HKMachineLearning
+# HKCloudFunctions
-Machine Learning Model for HomeKnown App
+Machine Learning Models for HomeKnown App as well as other cloud function scheduled jobs.